Camborne Town Deal Transport Schemes

 The Camborne Renew is not about:

-Delivered by Cornwall Council, the team leading on the Camborne Renew project, will be working with community groups through 2024 to finalise the project designs.
+Delivered by Cornwall Council, the team leading on the Camborne Renew project, are working with community groups through 2024 to finalise the project designs.

 About the Camborne Town Deal